Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

 As mentioned earlier, the fully polarized state in the presence of a strong external field is very close to the ground state of the full Hamiltonian $\mathcal{H}_0+\mathcal{H}_z$.
-In our case, the ground state energy for $\mathcal{H}_0+\mathcal{H}_z$ is \mbox{-68.39 J} while the energy of the fully polarized state is -68.25 J. In step II of the technique, we switch off the field very slowly by reducing its strength gradually as $B(t)=B_0*\exp(-t/T_0)$ with $T_0=10^4$ s.
-In Fig. 2, we show the evolution of the energy of the bare system as $\boldsymbol{B}$ is gradually switched off and the fidelity of the instantaneous state $|\psi(t)\rangle $ with respect to the exact ground state $|\psi_0\rangle$ defined as $|\langle \psi_0 | \psi(t) \rangle|^2$.
-The achieved energy at the end of the adiabatic evolution approaches -4.152 J, which differs from the exact ground state energy by less than 1\% while the fidelity approaches 93\%.
+In our case, the ground state energy for $\mathcal{H}_0+\mathcal{H}_z$ is \mbox{-68.39 J} while the energy of the fully polarized state is \mbox{-68.25 J}.
+In Step II of the technique, we switch off the field very slowly by reducing its strength according to an exponential decay function: $B(t)=B_0*\exp(-t/T_0)$ with $T_0=10^4 \text{ s}$ .
+In Fig. 2, we show the evolution of the energy of the bare system as $\boldsymbol{B}$ is gradually switched off and the fidelity of the instantaneous state $|\psi(t)\rangle $ with respect to the exact ground state $|\psi_0\rangle$, which is defined as $|\langle \psi_0 | \psi(t) \rangle|^2$.
+The achieved energy at the end of the adiabatic evolution approaches \mbox{-4.152 J}, which differs from the exact ground state energy by less than 1\% while the fidelity approaches 93\%.
 In general, the time required by the adiabatic evolution phase depends on the energy gap of the system.
 It has been shown that this time grows polynomially with the size of the system when the system exhibits certain symmetries \cite{farhi2000}.